Forcing Ourselves to Take Action

 I had to take was to not take an action that I would normally have taken.

-of my head with all of it's obsessions and fantasies (nightmares) about
+me out of my head with all of it's obsessions and fantasies (nightmares)

-the future - or regrets and recriminations about the past.
-My tendency
+about the future - or regrets and recriminations about the past.
+My

-has always been to focus on big dramatic events in order to avoid the mundane,
+tendency has always been to focus on big dramatic events in order to avoid

-common details of life.
-I would much rather fantasize about the future
+the mundane, common details of life.
+I would much rather fantasize about

-(in all it's glory or tragedy) than wash the dishes.
-I would rather
+the future (in all it's glory or tragedy) than wash the dishes.
+I would

-I was a couple years in recovery, I found some old journals from the days
+when I was a couple years in recovery, I found some old journals from the

-when I was still drinking and using.
-I was amazed to find that I
+days when I was still drinking and using.
+I was amazed to find that

 The only difference was that "stop drinking" was not on the list anymore.